 - Qubes OS — Qubes is a security-focused desktop operating system that works by the principle of security by isolation.
 It leverages Xen-based virtualization to allow for the creation and management of isolated compartments called qubes, where the user environments can be based on Fedora, Debian, Whonix, and Microsoft Windows, among other operating systems.

 - Tails OS — Tails, or The Amnesic Incognito Live System, is a security-focused Debian-based Linux distribution aimed as protection against surveillance and censorship.
 It can boot on almost any computer from a DVD, USB stick, or SD card, and connects to the Internet exclusively through the anonymity network Tor; leaving no trace on the computer; and using state-of-the-art cryptographic tools to encrypt files, emails, and instant messages.

 - CalyxOS — CalyxOS is a free and open-source operating system for smartphones based on Android by the Calyx Institute that puts privacy and security into the hands of everyday users.
 It also comes with lots of proactive security recommendations like preinstalled Tor Browser, free trusted VPNs, Signal, verified boot, and MicroG.

 - GrapheneOS — GrapheneOS is an Android-based, security-hardened, privacy focused, mostly free and open-source, mobile operating system.
 It has a lot of security hardening and privacy improvements like hardened memory allocator, network and sensor permissions, verified boot, and more.

 - Data Brokers: Last Week Tonight with John Oliver (HBO)

 - 8 counter-arguments to common privacy misconceptions | I have nothing to hide data privacy

 That’s all folks!

-I will be updating this page frequently with more privacy and security tools and information.
-You can check out this privacy and security checklist here.
+I will be updating this page frequently with more private tools and information.